graffiti-garden/graffiti-server/README.md

 If needed, make changes to:
 - ```config/theater.env```,
-- the host/domainname in ```docker-compose.yml```,
+- the mailserver host/domainname in ```docker-compose.yml```,
-- the account name in ```config/postfix-accounts.cf```.
+- the account name in ```config/mailserver/postfix-accounts.cf```.

-Also generate openkdim keys.
-Put them and this line in the DNS record:
+The launch the docker application:

+    sudo docker-compose up --build

+Then create domain keys:

+    sudo docker exec theater_mailserver_1 setup config dkim

+Copy the entry in ```config/mailserver/opendkim/keys/theater.csail.mit.edu/mail.txt``` to your DNS.

+In addition, add these lines to your DNS:

     theater.csail.mit.edu.
 1800 IN TXT "v=spf1 a -all"

-Then launch the application through docker:

-    sudo docker-compose up --build
+    _domainkey.theater.csail.mit.edu.
+1800 IN TXT "o=-"

 ## Test